tchiotludo/akhq/README.md

 * `groups-header` is optional and can be used in order to inject a list of groups for all the users.
 This list will be merged with `groups` for the current users.
 * `groups-header-separator` is optional and can be used to customize group separator used when parsing `groups-header` header, defaults to `,`.
 * `ip-patterns` limits the IP addresses that header authentication will accept, given as a list of Java regular expressions, omit or set to `[0.0.0.0]` to allow all addresses
+* `default-group` default AKHQ group, used when no groups were read from `groups-header`
+* `groups` maps external group names read from headers to AKHQ groups.
-* `users` is a list of allowed users.
+* `users` assigns additional AKHQ groups to users.

 ### External roles and attributes mapping

-If you managed which topics (or any other resource) in an external system, you have access to 2 more implementations mechanisms to map your authenticated user (from either Local, LDAP or OIDC Authent) into AKHQ roles and attributes:
+If you managed which topics (or any other resource) in an external system, you have access to 2 more implementations mechanisms to map your authenticated user (from either Local, Header, LDAP or OIDC) into AKHQ roles and attributes:

-If you use this mechanism, keep in mind it will take the local user's groups for local Auth, and the external groups for LDAP/OIDC (ie. this will NOT do the mapping between LDAP/OIDC and local groups)
+If you use this mechanism, keep in mind it will take the local user's groups for local Auth, and the external groups for Header/LDAP/OIDC (ie. this will NOT do the mapping between Header/LDAP/OIDC and local groups)

 **Default configuration-based**
 This is the current implementation and the default one (doesn't break compatibility)